 Especially, the main area is what most people are looking forward to when visiting the park.
 The main area consists of a display of 30m in height and 155m wide, covering an area of 26,400 square meters.
 Each LED light is lit in a specific way so that the entire thing looks like a picture with movement.

-The 2019–2020 season’s main theme is “SAKURA ~ The beauties of nature ~”.
-It contains 12 different views of cherry blossoms as they change throughout the changing seasons.
+The 2019–2020 season’s main theme was “SAKURA ~ The beauties of nature ~”.
+It contained 12 different views of cherry blossoms as they changed throughout the changing seasons.

 2. Long seasons and easy access

 The light illuminations season of Nabana no Sato is from mid-October all the way until the first week of May.
 This gives an opportunity for more people to come and see the installations more in comparison to other light illuminations in Japan.